EpicentralLabs/docs/src/index.md

     details: Creating a standard for how option contracts are structured, allows users to implement financial derivatives into their projects.
   - title: Solidifying DeFi
     details: Options carry great importance in the finance industry, allowing traders to hedge against positions, and employers to incentivize employees.
+  - title: All on Solana
+    details: Utilizing Solana to create option contracts is the perfect blockchain due to its speed, scalability, and efficiency.
 ---